greymatter-io/pygmdata/docs/install.rst

 Verify Installation
 *******************

-The installation can be verified by making sure that your instance of Grey Matter Data is running.
+The installation can be verified by making sure that your instance of greymatter Data is running.
 Then running Python and hitting the ``self`` endpoint with the ``get_self()`` method::

     >> from pygmdata import Data